-\$291,000 will be used from the general reserve to fund new capital projects (new toilet in Hesse Street and new tree management system) included in the 2022-23 budget.
+\$295,000 will be used from the general reserve to fund new capital projects (new toilet in Hesse Street, new fence at Narrows Beach and Edgewater Close drainage upgrade) included in the 2022-23 budget.
 A further \$145,000 is earmarked to fund the kerbside waste management transition project until the transition cost is received via future waste management charges.